Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 7. Which is the capital city of Zanzibar?

-With unique architecture dating back to the 10th century.
+It has a unique architecture dating back to the 10th century.
 Stone Town has a long history of the slave trade up to the 19th century.

-As of today, Stone Town remains with several ancient buildings including mosques, churches, and a museum.
+As of today, Stone Town remains with several ancient buildings, including mosques, churches, and a museum.

-Moving around the streets you will pass through the narrow streets buzzing with night markets frequently visited by tourists.
+Moving around the streets, you will pass through the narrow streets, buzzing with night markets frequently visited by tourists.

 6. What is the history of Zanzibar?

-But before that, Arabs had been in relationships with the people of Zanzibar since 700 AD as they sailed to the gulf.
+But before that, Arabs had been in relationships with the people of Zanzibar since 700 AD as they sailed to the Gulf.

-By the 1960s, Zanzibar enjoyed a short period of independence after a protectorate since the 1890s ended.
+By the 1960s, Zanzibar had enjoyed a brief period of independence following the end of the protectorate in the 1890s.

-By 1964 the revolution took place in Zanzibar.
+By 1964, the revolution took place in Zanzibar.
 This marked the end of the Sultanate in Zanzibar.

-Read more about the history of Zanzibar
+Read more about the history of Zanzibar.

 5. What are the customs and traditions of Zanzibar?